randorandy/OpenDoorsRando/readme.txt

 Thanks to beauxq, and without the Subversion rando none of these other projects would have been possible for me: https://github.com/SubversionRando/SubversionRando

-shortmessageboxes.ips by neen:
-Shortened fanfares, included by default for Lost World rando